 It’s all about choices here.
 One Million Moms choose to be the babysitter of the world instead of only their own household.
 I choose to monitor my household, and not worry about what other people are watching on TV.

 Have an opinion on One Million Moms?
-Should they worry more about their own households, or do we all need someone “looking out for us” like they do?
+Should they worry more about their own households, or should we be grateful we have One Million Moms looking out for us?